 Together with its sponsor, Rathbone Investment Management, The Folio Prize Foundation is delighted to announce the Rathbones Folio Mentorships, in association with First Story.

 The Folio Academy, over 250 strong, is the group of outstanding writers and critics who form the Prize’s unique, de facto governing body.
-Now, with the launch of the Mentorships programme, it will start to undertake a more dynamic and wide-ranging role – and we’re delighted that is continuing into 2019, with the second year of the Rathbones Folio Mentorships.
+With the launch of the Mentorships programme in 2017, it began to undertake a more dynamic and wide-ranging role – and we’re delighted that is continuing into 2019, with the second year of the Rathbones Folio Mentorships.

 First Story, founded by former teacher Katie Waldegrave and the writer William Fiennes, brings talented, professional writers into over 70 secondary schools serving low-income communities, to work with teachers and students to foster creativity and communication skills.

 The first Rathbones Folio Mentorships programme was launched in September 2017.
-Four outstanding First Story students have been selected and paired with this year’s four mentors – AL Kennedy, Kamila Shamsie, Ross Raisin, and Evie Wyld.
-The four mentors and their mentees will meet face-to-face throughout the 2017/18 academic year, in addition to corresponding on-line.
-Over the course of the year the mentees will work on an agreed writing project, culminating in a showcase event for the public at the British Library, in the weekend leading up to the Rathbones Folio Prize Ceremony, in May.
+Four outstanding First Story students were selected and paired with four mentors, who are members of The Folio Academy – AL Kennedy, Kamila Shamsie, Ross Raisin, and Evie Wyld.
+The four mentors and their mentees met face-to-face throughout the 2017/18 academic year, in addition to corresponding online.
+The mentees worked on an agreed writing project, and there was a showcase event for the public held at the British Library, at the conclusion of the programme.

-The Rathbones Folio Mentorship scheme has been made possible by the generous funding of Arts Council England.
+The Rathbones Folio Mentorship scheme has been made possible by the generous funding of Arts Council England and Cockayne Foundation.

 From the outset, our ambition was that this should be more than ‘just a prize’, with the unique resource of the Folio Academy being ideally placed to engage the public in exploring the power and potential of writing to transform lives.